 If the initial installation cost is the only thing preventing you from adopting solar, let me assure you that it is no longer an issue.
 British Columbia is the only province that is providing PST Tax Exemption for installing solar energy in your home or workplace.
 You will also be financed by several government and non-government organizations.
 With the assistance of these solar finances, incentives, and rebates, you can install solar homes, or offices at a comparatively low cost.
 So, install solar systems and take advantage of the various available rebates and incentives in British Columbia.

 If you are a British Columbia resident and thinking of installing a solar system on your property, you can contact Empower Energy Corp.
-Our solar solution services are available for all residential, commercial, institutional, Indigenous, and municipal buildings in B.C.
+Our solar solution services are available for all residential, commercial, institutional, Indigenous, and municipal buildings in North East B.C.
 Our expert solar advisor will help you design and install a suitable solar home or workplace.

 Do you find this article useful?
 Please leave us your feedback.
 For further queries, you can email at firstname.lastname@example.org.